massalabs/.github/profile/README.md

 - [massa-sc-playground](https://github.com/massalabs/massa-sc-playground): Playground in AssemblyScript for smart-contracts.
 - [massa-web3](https://github.com/massalabs/massa-web3): A library to help the implementation of Web3 applications on top of Massa blockchain.
 - [massa-as-gaming-sdk](https://github.com/massalabs/massa-as-gaming-sdk): An SDK for smart contracts in AssemblyScript, made for game development.
-- [massa-standards](https://github.com/massalabs/massa-standards): Code implementing standard smart contracts, such as NFT or ERC-20.
+- [massa-standards](https://github.com/massalabs/massa-standards): Repository for smart-contracts standards like NFT and ERC-20, and all Massa standards.
 - [massa-sc-examples](https://github.com/massalabs/massa-sc-examples): Smart-contract examples.
 - [as](https://github.com/massalabs/as): Utils to write smart contracts in AssemblyScript.